bhdirect-ebooks/dev-docs/source/code/data_types.md

 ### Journal Articles

-In journals, Use standard HTML for articles, along with the `data-author-first` and `data-author-last` attributes for article author data.
+In journals, use standard HTML for articles, along with the `data-author-first` and `data-author-last` attributes for article author data.

 ```html
 <article title="Article Title" data-author-first="Thom" data-author-last="Rainer">